vboyev-MSFT/defender-docs/defender-office-365/submissions-admin.md

        - **30 days**
        - **Specific date**: The maximum value is 30 days from today.

        When **45 days after last used date** is selected, the last used date of the allow entry is updated when the malicious email attachment is encountered during mail flow.
 The allow entry is kept for 45 days after the filtering system determines that the email attachment is clean.
+For all other values like 1 day, 7 days, 30 days, specific date the allow entry expire at the defined date.

      - **Allow entry note (optional)**: Enter optional information about why you're allowing this item.